Tasting Poland

 Kotlet schabowy • Polish pork schnitzel

-Kotlet schabowy is one of the most usual dinner in Poland.
-This Polish food is just a pork cutlet in a coating, dished up with potatoes (sometimes chips) and vegetables or a stewed shredded white cabbage.
+Kotlet schabowy is a staple of Polish dinners.
+This Polish food is just a pork cutlet in a coating, dished up with potatoes (sometimes chips) and vegetables or a stewed shredded white cabbage bed.
 This is closely related with a schnitzel.
 The history of Polish kotlet schabowy dates back to the 19th century.
-The first recipe in writing can be found in a cookbook from 1860 by Lucyna Cwierczakiewiczowa.
+The first written recipe attesting its existence can be found in a cookbook from 1860 by Lucyna Cwierczakiewiczowa.

 Kopytka • Hooves dumplings

 Kopytka is a next kind of delicious Polish dumplings.
 I must admit that I love it.
-To experience a full magnificence of this Polish first course it is important to learn how to concoct kopytka properly.
+To experience a full magnificence of this Polish first course, it is important to learn how to concoct kopytka properly.
 In my life I had both poorly made and not so tasty kopytka and perfect one.
 These are characterized by a delicate taste and softness.
-Kopytka are dished up as a separate dish with pork scratching, fried onion etc., or as an addition to sauces (e.g. Polish goulash).
+Kopytka are served as a separate dish with pork scratching, fried onion, or as a side-dish for sauces (e.g. Polish goulash).

 Kopytka